devconcert/LINE/README.md

 NOTICE (2014-08-04)
 ====================

-I finished to write a POC code and ready to write this LINE library, but I have a lot of jobs to do these days.. so it might take some time to finish this library..
+I finished to write a POC code and ready to write this LINE library, but I have a lot of works to do these days.. so it might take some time to finish this library..

-So I uploaded [poc.py](poc.py) for someone who wants to make a LINE bot ASAP!
+Therefore, I uploaded [poc.py](poc.py) for someone who wants to play with LINE ASAP!
 Just edit the POC code and enojoy it before I finish this LINE library~

 **Read the instruction** of [poc.py](poc.py#L10) be fore you test the code!

 > May the LINE be with you...
 >
 > by [carpedm20](http://carpedm20.github.io/about/)

+*ps. this code was inspired from [here](http://ssut-dev.tumblr.com/post/79956444735/using-line-with-apache-thrift-protocol)*

 LINE